-The Company allocates the amount initially recognized in respect of an item or property and equipment to its significant parts and depreciates separately each such part.
-Residual values, method of amortization and useful lives of the assets are reviewed annually and adjusted if appropriate.
-Gains and losses on disposals of property and equipment are determined by comparing the proceeds with the carrying amount of the asset and are included as part of other gains and losses in the consolidated statement of operations and comprehensive loss.
+The Company allocates the initial cost of an item of property and equipment to its significant parts and depreciates separately each such part.
+Residual values, method of amortization and useful lives of the assets are reviewed at least annually and adjusted if appropriate.
+Gains and losses on disposals of property and equipment are determined by comparing the proceeds with the carrying amount of the asset and are included as part of other gains and losses in the interim consolidated statement of operations and comprehensive loss.